JakeStrang1/human-project-tracker/README.md

 ## What is it...

 Humanproject.info is an API that generates a statistically random human.
 When you go to [https://humanproject.info/human](https://humanproject.info/human), you'll get a payload that contains the attributes of a new random human.
 Right now the only attributes are `data.nationality` and `data.gender`.
-You can also see meta information for these attributes, like the probability of each value attribute, the publicly-available dataset where this information comes from, and the [surprise index](#surprise-index).
+You can also see meta information for these attributes, like the probability of each value, the publicly-available dataset where this information comes from, and the [surprise index](#surprise-index).

 I want this to be used primarily as a perspective tool.
 Right now our "human" is looking pretty sparse, but I hope we can add many more attributes to round them out like age, income, education, health situation, ethnicity, family, sexual identity, values, and especially, a name.
 We can try to get a picture of what our neighbours around the world might be like.
 We can pose questions: "How does my life situation compare to what I see represented in this data?", "How do the results change if I lock in a particular attribute like nationality or age?", "Who do I _not_ see represented in this data?"